Dipion transitions from $X(3872)$ to $\chi_{cJ}\ (J=0,1,2)$: introduction

-In Ref.~\cite{Wu:2021udi}, we investigated the isospin-breaking in the hidden charm decay processes, $X(3872)\to \rho(\omega) J/\psi$ and $X(3872)\to \pi^0 \chi_{cJ}$, with triangle loop mechanism and we found that isospin symmetry breaking stems from two aspects, which are the mass difference between charged and neutral charm mesons in the meson loop, and the different fraction of the charged and neutral components in the molecular states.
-In the present work, we study dipion transition processes $X(3872) \to \pi\pi \chi_{cJ}(J=0,1,2)$ in HH$\chi$PT by considering box intermediate meson-loop (IML) contributions.
+In Ref.~\cite{Wu:2021udi}, we investigated the isospin breaking in the hidden charm decay processes, $X(3872)\to \rho(\omega) J/\psi$ and $X(3872)\to \pi^0 \chi_{cJ}$, with the triangle loop mechanism, and we found that isospin-symmetry breaking stems from two aspects, which are the mass difference between charged and neutral charm mesons in the meson loop, and the different fraction of the charged and neutral components in the molecular states.
+In the present work, we study dipion transition processes $X(3872) \to \pi\pi \chi_{cJ}(J=0,1,2)$ in HH$\chi$PT by considering box intermediate meson-loop contributions.
 This allows us to make model-independent predictions and provide quantitative estimates of different contributions based on the power counting.
 Under the molecular picture of $X(3872)$, we calculate the relative decay rates to different final states.
 These ratios serve as critical tests of the molecular interpretation, as heavy quark symmetry constrains their expected values.

 The paper is organized as follows.
 In Sec.~\ref{sec:formula}, we present the details of the theoretical framework adopted in the present estimations.
 Numerical results and the relevant discussions are given in Sec.~\ref{sec:results}, with conclusions summarized in Sec.~\ref{sec:summary}.